 But stick with me here.

 Accepting guest blogs is still a really great idea.
-However, you need to always review the draft and see if this is really helpful information for your users; and must comply well with Google guidelines on link schemes.
+However, you need to always review the draft and see if the article contains helpful information for your users and complies well with Google guidelines on link schemes.

 Here are some recommendations:

-- If the article is not helpful for readers, do not accept it.
+- • If the article is not helpful for your readership, do not accept it.

-Your site represents your business; make sure people understand that.
+Your site represents your business; make sure guest bloggers understand that.
 And be strict about what can and cannot be published on it.